UKHomeOffice/application-container-platform/developer-docs/README.md

 Instructions are available here:
 https://gitlab.digital.homeoffice.gov.uk/Devops/kube-hod-platform

-We recommend you have one per environment, and each namespace is prefixed with the project name.
+We recommend you have one per environment, with each namespace prefixed with the project name.
 For example if the project name were boomba the namespaces might be boomba-dev, boomba-uat, boomba-preprod.

 You will also need to ask for your team to be granted access to the new namespaces, which you can do by making a request here: